YottaDB/YDBDoc/GTMAdminOps/basicops.rst

 * **gdedefaults**: a GDE command file that specifies the default values for database characteristics defined by GDE.

 These scripts are designed to give you a friendly out-of-the-box YottaDB experience.
-Even though you can set up an environment for normal YottaDB operation without using these scripts, it is important to go through these scripts to understand the how to manage environment configuration.
+Even though you can set up an environment for normal YottaDB operation without using these scripts, it is important to go through these scripts to understand how to configure environments.

 ++++++++++